 - if they don’t drink enough water

-- Anyone may become dehydrated, but babies, young children, older adults and people with long-term illnesses are at most risk.
+- Anyone may become dehydrated, but babies, young children, older adults, and people with long-term illnesses are at the most risk.

 People at Risk of Dehydration